 Unfortunately, when it comes to digitalization many finance companies still make the same mistake - they put all of their main efforts into creating a product and thinking about the benefits it should provide to their business, instead of focusing on the value for the users.

-So, if the focus on technology and product alone leads to failure in digital transformation, then what's the key to successful digital strategy in banking?
-The answer is simple.
+So, if the focus on technology and product alone leads to failure in bank digital transformation, then what's the key thing to success?
+The answer is simple:

-Successful digital strategy in banking means improving the customer experience by applying the possibilities of modern technology.
+Successful bank digital transformation means improving the customer experience by applying the possibilities of modern digital technology.

 A user-centered mobile banking app that's based on the customer wants, needs, and expectations will always be able to market itself without almost any marketing budget.